The Fool: Modern RWS Tarot Card Meanings

 "Folly, mania, extravagance, intoxication, delirium, frenzy, bewrayment.
 Reversed: Negligence, absence, distribution, carelessness, apathy, nullity, vanity."
 (Pictoral Key To The Tarot, 1911)

-The Fool’s Journey Myth Explained
+The Fool’s Journey Explained

 A.E.
 Waite’s Fool Card Symbolism